 In the past five years, the Anna Plowden Trust has awarded 64 CPD grants to conservators working in 42 institutions and private practices.
 Apply now if you want to be considered for a grant in September 2016, the final CPD grant round this year.

 Many congratulations to Anna Plowden Trust Chairman, Dr David Saunders, on his appointment as the inaugural Getty Rothschild Fellow.
 The eight month fellowship will be spent partly at the Getty Conservation Institute and will run from January to June 2017.

 Congratulations to Willard Conservation - the team has won the Queen's Award for Enterprise: International Trade 2016.
 Willard Conservation, founding sponsors of the Anna Plowden Trust, have been named the winners of the prestigious Queen’s Award for Enterprise – the UK’s highest accolade for business success.

-The winners of the Icon Conservation Awards 2015 were announced at a ceremony hosted by the Royal Academy of Art’s Artistic Director Tim Marlow on Thursday 22 October at the Institution of Mechanical Engineers.
+The winners of the Icon Conservation Awards 2015 were announced at a ceremony hosted by the Royal Academy of Art’s Artistic Director Tim Marlow on Thursday 22 October 2015 at the Institution of Mechanical Engineers.
 The 2015 Anna Plowden Award for Research and Innovation was won by Tate, for the Rothko conservation project.

 MANY congratulations to the Tate team!